-If is the position of a Simple Harmonic Oscillator, write expressions for the velocity and acceleration of a Simple Harmonic Oscillator.
+If $x(t) = A\cos(\omega t + \varphi)$ is the position of a Simple Harmonic Oscillator, derive expressions for the velocity and acceleration of a Simple Harmonic Oscillator.

-The figure to the right is the velocity of a SHO.
-Sketch the position versus time plot
+The figure below is a plot of the velocity of a SHO.
+Sketch the position versus time plot directly below it.